 Teaching science to women was one of Mary Lyon’s primary goals when she founded Mount Holyoke in 1837.
 One of the earliest science teachers was Lydia Shattuck, professor of botany from 1851 to 1889.

-One of these teachers was Lydia Shattuck, professor of botany from 1851-1889.
-Under her guidance the campus was designated a botanical garden in 1878, and the first head gardener was employed.
-Construction of the greenhouse complex was completed in 1899 with the stated purpose of adding the needed opportunity for a broader range of botanical study.
+Under Shattuck’s guidance, the Botanic Garden was established in 1878, and the first head gardener employed.
+Construction of the Talcott Greenhouse complex was completed in 1899, with the stated purpose of adding the needed opportunity for a broader range of botanical study.